Mark Essex: Police response

 At 11:55 a.m., patrolmen Kenneth Solis and David McCann attempted to dispel a crowd of spectators from a plaza north of the hotel.
 As the two walked from beneath a canopy of trees to reach a crowd of onlookers, Solis was shot in the right shoulder, with the bullet exiting beneath his lower rib cage.
 McCann immediately carried Solis back beneath the view of the tree canopy and out of Essex's view.
 As Solis fell, a 43-year-old police officer named Emanuel Palmisano ran to his aid, only to be shot in his arm and back.
-A 26-year-old patrolman named Phillip Coleman—responding to Palmisano's cries for help—drove his patrol car onto the plaza.
-As Coleman rolled out of the driver's seat and opened the rear door in order that Palmisano and Solis could be transported to Charity Hospital, Essex fatally shot him in the head.
+A 26-year-old patrolman named Phillip Coleman—responding to Palmisano's cries for help—then drove his patrol car onto the plaza.
+As Coleman rolled out of the driver's seat and opened the rear door in order that Palmisano and Solis could be transported to Charity Hospital, Essex fatally shot him once in the head.

 Essex then descended to the fourth floor parking lot, possibly with intentions to flee the hotel in the vehicle he had stolen that morning.
 Here he shot at, and missed, two police officers he observed standing guard inside the hotel's parking lot.
 He then returned to the 16th floor where he observed a 33-year-old traffic officer named Paul Persigo attempting to divert onlookers to safety outside the hotel.
 Essex fatally shot Persigo in the mouth.
 According to several eyewitnesses, Persigo staggered several feet before falling to the sidewalk.
 He was pronounced dead on arrival at Charity Hospital.

-Shortly after noon, Deputy Superintendent Louis Sirgo organized a rescue party of three men to free patrolmen Burl and Childress, who were believed still be trapped inside an elevator shaft close to the 18th floor.
+Shortly after noon, Deputy Superintendent Louis Sirgo organized a rescue party of three men to free patrolmen Burl and Childress, who were believed still to be trapped inside an elevator shaft close to the 18th floor.
 At approximately 1:07 p.m., while approaching the 16th floor, Sirgo and his colleagues heard what they believed to be a police whistle sourcing from this floor.
 Believing this whistling sound to source from the two trapped patrolmen, the four officers ascended further.
 As Sirgo turned the final corner of the staircase, Essex shot him once at almost point-blank range through the chest, exposing his spine and causing Sirgo to fall backwards onto his colleagues.
 Essex immediately turned and ran in the direction of the hotel roof.
 Sirgo would be pronounced dead on arrival at Charity Hospital.